ao1codes/WORKHORSE-LITE/README.md

 **Email an AI.
 Get smart replies.
 No login needed.**

-An AI-powered email responder that lets you get smart, professional replies by simply sending an email.
-No apps, no login—just seamless Gmail-based AI interaction powered by Google Gemini.
+An AI email responder that replies to Gmail messages using Google Gemini.
+Works without a login or app—just send an email to get a response.

 ---